restorando/compass-retinator/README.md

 ## How to use it?

-Fisrt thing to do is drop your images on the right folders.
+First thing to do is drop your images on the right folders.
 In this case I have set two folders <kbd>icons</kbd> and <kbd>icons-sprites</kbd> inside my image folder.

 Next, we need to tell Compass where those image are.
 Add this line to <kbd>variables.saas</kbd> or somewhere else